vvoody-/nette-date-time-input/README.md

 You can provide both of them as service via constructor.
 If not specified, single new object is created for each input.

-## Default formatter: `SimpleDateTimeFormatter` and what "safe symbols" means?
+## Default formatter: `SimpleDateTimeConverter` and what "safe symbols" means?
 In PHP, method `DateTime::createFromFormat` has this really unexpected behavior:

 ![](https://raw.githubusercontent.com/Achse/nette-date-time-input/master/examples/createFromFormat.jpg)

-Therefore `SimpleDateTimeFormatter` prevents you from being affected by this "language feature".
+Therefore `SimpleDateTimeConverter` prevents you from being affected by this "language feature".

 It works line this: